MdSham1403/LibraryManagementSystem/README.md

 # LibraryManagementSystem

-Project Title: Simple Library Management System in Python
+Project Title: Library Management System in Python

 Description:
 This Python script demonstrates a simple Library Management System, which allows users to perform essential operations related to managing library books.
 The script uses a dictionary to store book information and provides a command-line interface for users to interact with the library.